Skip to main content

 Easings solve that problem.

 To use them, you specify a handful of parameters.
-The simplest ones to understand are from (the value you want to start at), to (the value you want to end at), and duration (the number of milliseconds to transition between the two.
-ShadowTraffic will use the wallclock to decide when to stop transitioning the value and emit as many events during that time as you allow it.
-1 When the easing function reaches to value, it will only ever produce that value thereafter.
-2
+The simplest ones to understand are from (the value you want to start at) and to (the value you want to end at).

-In addition to defining those three parameters, you also define a direction (the shape of the line between your two values) and degree (the steepness of the line).
+In addition to defining those parameters, you also define a direction (the shape of the line between your two values) and degree (the steepness of the line).
 These parameters follow well-known mathematical formulas.
-For example, direction 3 can be:
+For example, direction 4 can be:

 • easeIn: the transition starts slowly, and then accelerates